aaditya29/Golang-Projects/Virology/readme.md

 <b>Note: Database is yet to be added.</b>

 For now only the information about different kinds of viruses are getting stored and retrieved.
+Since the detail is in memory anytime we restart your application, all the data gets erased.